shirleyStorage/incubator-hugegraph_wiki/Home.md

-Welcome to the incubator-hugegraph wiki!
+Welcome to the HugeGraph wiki!

 Currently, it will redirect to here (move it later)

-## Release In Apache Way
+# Release In Apache Way

 As a first-time participant in ASF release, you can read the following docs in order & provide feedback if you have any questions